-Virtual Center for Sweetnetworks
+Virtual Center for Supernetworks

 Now that several of my former doctoral students have academic positions in different countries this further extends our international collaborations.
-Other recent international activities have included serving on the Advisory Board of a European Union funded project COMISEF.
+Other recent international activities have included serving on the Advisory Board of a European Union funded project COMISEF and on the Advisory Council of the Networks Laboratory in Russia.
 The opportunities to serve as an external examiner on doctoral dissertations is another great experience.
 I have done this for doctoral students in Norway, New Zealand, and Canada.
+It is a real honor and privilege to be appointed a Visiting Professor at the School of Business, Economics and Law at the University of Gothenburg.
+This week I will be speaking on some of my research on supply chains and on financial networks.
+These are two topics of great interest to me.
+I look forward to collaborations with you on a variety of networks themes from transportation and logistics to sustainability to finance and economics.
+Thank you for the opportunity to speak today.

 The Virtual Center for Supernetworks

-Supernetworks for Optimal Decision-Making and Improving the Global Quality of Life About Background Activities Publications Media Links What's New Search
+Supernetworks for Optimal Decision-Making and Improving the Global Quality of Life

+Home

+Background

+Activities

+Publications

+Media Links What's New Search

 The Virtual Center for Supernetworks at the Isenberg School of Management, under the directorship of Anna Nagurney, the John F. Smith Memorial Professor, is an interdisciplinary center, and includes the Supernetworks Laboratory for Computation and Visualization.
 Mission: The mission of the Virtual Center for Supernetworks is to foster the study and application of supernetworks and to serve as a resource to academia, industry, and government on networks ranging from transportation, supply chains, telecommunication, and electric power networks to economic, environmental, financial, knowledge and social networks.

-The Applications of Supernetworks Include: multimodal transportation networks, critical infrastructure, energy and the environment, the Internet and electronic commerce, global supply chain management, international financial networks, web-based advertising, complex networks and decision-making, integrated social and economic networks, network games, and network metrics.

-Announcements and Notes from the Center Director Professor Anna Nagurney

-Updated: March 14, 2010

-New Book

-Fragile Networks

-Available June 2009

-You are visitor number

-FRACILE NETWORKS

-62,395

-to the Virtual Center for Supernetworks.
+The Applications of Supernetworks Include: complex networks and decisionmaking; critical infrastructure from transportation to electric power and the Internet; financial, economic, and social networks; energy and the environment; global supply chain management; corporate social responsibility; risk management; network vulnerability, resiliency, and performance metrics; ecological networks; humanitarian logistics and healthcare.
+Announcements and Notes from the Center Director Professor Anna Nagurney Updated: March 9, 2012 Professor Anna Nagurney's Blog RENeW